deanoko/cse15l-lab-reports/labreport5.md

 - `A description of what to edit to fix the bug:`

-`In the ArrayExamples.java file, update the reverseInPlace method to correctly reverse the array using a proper swapping technique: made a new int temp to fix the problem`
+`In the ArrayExamples.java file, update the reverseInPlace method to correctly reverse the array using a proper swapping technique:`

+-made a new int temp to fix the problem.

 ```
   static void reverseInPlace(int[] arr) {